ofiwg/libfabric/man/fi_cxi.7.md

 dropped.
 Later, when the message is matched to a Receive operation, the entire payload is pulled from the source using an RDMA Get operation.

-The rendezvous protocol is controlled using the *FI_CXI_RDZV_OFFLOAD* environment variable.
+The selection of the rendezvous protocol is controlled using the *FI_CXI_RDZV_OFFLOAD* environment variable.
 The provider uses the offloaded rendezvous protocol by default.

 Message flow-control is triggered when hardware message matching resources become exhausted.
 Messages may be dropped and retransmitted in order to